Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/Using_CFT_services_in_C/t_capi2.md

 title: "About cftapi2"
 linkTitle: "About cftapi2"
 weight: 330
---- The catalog functions enable you to query and modify the catalog.
+---The catalog functions enable you to query and modify the catalog.
 These functions also include a method to recover information about the {{< TransferCFT/axwayvariablesComponentShortName  >}} that is using the catalog.

 Additionally, the API catalog supports 32 character identifiers and 512 character file names.